cplab/sapicore/README.md

 Current Release
 ---------------
-Sapicore 0.3.0 is in beta.
-The current version includes the following features:
+Sapicore 0.4 is runtime- and memory-optimized.
+This beta version includes:

+* Flexible data classes (metadata-based row selection).
 * Spiking neurons (LIF and IZ).
-* Analog neurons and oscillators.
+* Graded neurons (integrators, oscillators).
-* Static and STDP synapses.
+* Static and plastic synapses (STDP).
-* Network design and simulation tools.
+* Automated network construction and simulation.
-* Scikit-compatible model API (fit/predict).
+* Scikit-integrated ML model API (fit/predict).
 * Sampling and cross validation tools.
-* Data classes with basic ETL support.
 * Visualization tools.

 To simulate a network from a YAML configuration using the default simulation pipeline: